-If you have any trouble getting information from our plan in a format that is accessible and appropriate for you, seeing a women's health specialist or finding a network specialist, please call to file a grievance with Please call to file a grievance with Customer Service at (800) 801-1770 (TTY: 711) or write to HAP Medicare Solutions, ATTN: Customer Service, 2850 West Grand Blvd, Detroit, MI 48202.
+If you have any trouble getting information from our plan in a format that is accessible and appropriate for you, please call to file a grievance with Customer Service.
 You may also file a complaint with Medicare by calling 1-800-MEDICARE (1-800-633-4227) or directly with the Office for Civil Rights 1-800-368-1019 or TTY 1-800-537-7697.

-Section 1.2 We must ensure that you get timely access to your covered services and drugs
+Section 1.2 We must ensure that you get timely access to your covered services

-You have the right to choose a primary care physician (PCP) in the plan's network to provide and arrange for your covered services.
+You have the right to choose a Primary Care Physician (PCP) in the plan's network to provide and arrange for your covered services.
 You also have the right to go to a women's health specialist (such as a gynecologist) or to receive mental health/substance abuse services (as long as you get them from a network provider - psychiatrists, psychologists, social workers, and substance abuse providers) without a referral.

 You have the right to get appointments and covered services from the plan's network of providers within a reasonable amount of time.
 This includes the right to get timely services from specialists when you need that care.
-You also have the right to get your prescriptions filled or refilled at any of our network pharmacies without long delays.

-If you think that you are not getting your medical care or Part D drugs within a reasonable amount of time, Chapter 9 tells what you can do.
+If you think that you are not getting your medical care within a reasonable amount of time, Chapter 7 tells what you can do.